 Do I need to send a photo along with my dog's sample?
 Sending a photo is entirely up to you.
 Photos are used solely for the DNA Certificate you receive with your results.
 If you don't send a photo it will not affect your test.
 Your DNA Certificate will be sent to you without a photo.

 Do you test for Wolf or Coyote?
-We are able to test for Wolf, Fox and Coyote Hybrids.
+We are able to test for Wolf and Coyote Hybrids.
 Please click here for information.

 What does it mean if my Customer ID is not found?
-If your ID number is not found it can mean we haven't received your sample yet.
-This can sometimes happen when the test is purchased from a third party or shelter.
+If your ID number is not found it can mean the code is not being inputted correctly (please make sure you are not confusing the letter l with the number 1) When the test is purchased from a third party or shelter the code is sometimes not recognized until we receive your sample.
 If you are not certain about your Customer ID, are not able to see it online or believe your sample should have been received and your account shows we are still waiting for your sample, please contact us here.
 Please ensure you are entering your ID number in the correct blue box at the top of the page, not the site search box on the right side of the page.
 Please make sure you are using the letter O and number 0 as shown on your ID number.
-Results are normally available 10-12 days after we receive your sample and are posted to your online account.
-Your certificate and personalized Breed Report are emailed as soon as your result are ready.
+Results are normally available 10-12 days after we receive your sample and are emailed immediately.
+Please make sure we have our email address in your account.

 Can you test the DNA from a deceased dog?
 If your dog is deceased and you want a test we can provide you with results.
 Please click here to learn about our DNA for Deceased Dogs service.
 If a sample is received from a dog that is very recently deceased we will do everything we can to provide results.
 We are not able to extract DNA from fur.
 An ideal sample is taken when the dog is still alive.
 If this is not possible the best results will be obtained from a cheek swab, kept dry.
 Soaking the swab in an Agar solution prevents us from isolating the DNA and should not be done.
 If a cheek swab is not possible we can also use a blood sample, preferably on a Blood Card.
 If a Blood Card is not available a vial or other small container of blood will work and we can transfer the sample to a Card once received.
 If you are sending a sample of blood we suggest overnight courier so the sample does not clot.
 Your Veterinarian may contact us for the best methods of providing a sample.
 If this is not possible please refer to our DNA for Deceased Dogs service.